 | Defer remediation to hit feature deadlines | Accumulates vulnerability debt | V grows, correlations increase |

 FedRAMP 20x opened the door.
-Its emphasis on continuous evidence and deterministic telemetry creates the data infrastructure.
-What's missing is the interpretive layer: the translation from raw continuous monitoring data to a stability metric that travels across organizational boundaries the way a currency travels across national ones.
+The framework’s emphasis on continuous evidence and capability demonstration creates the data infrastructure for eigenvalue-based governance.
+What’s missing is the interpretive layer.
+The translation from raw KSIs to stability assessment.

 What to Do Tomorrow Morning

 Translating this framework into operational changes does not require wholesale transformation.
-A security leader can start with visibility into the dynamics already present.
-Pick one item from each category and iterate:
+A security leader (CISO, SOC manager, senior analyst) can start with visibility into the dynamics already present.
+Pick one item from each category and iterate from there:

 - Map one feedback loop from trigger through action to outcome.
 Note whether it closes (output informs input) or stays open (output goes nowhere).
 Open loops cannot self-correct.

 - Identify one threshold parameter in your environment: staffing level, alert volume, deployment rate.
-Watch for critical slowing down: rising recovery times, increasing correlations, growing queues.
+Watch for the signatures of critical slowing down: rising recovery times, increasing correlations, growing queues.

 - Measure one eigenvalue proxy: track MTTR trend over 30 days, or measure how long your metrics take to stabilize after a significant CVE or deployment.

 - Calibrate one security gate based on observed data: what does it catch, what escapes, what gets bypassed?
-Adjust based on evidence, not policy.
+Adjust based on what the evidence shows, not what policy prescribes.

-- Model one coupling: if vendor X is compromised, what is the blast radius?
+- Model one coupling: if vendor X is compromised, what is the blast radius in your system?
 Prioritize monitoring on strongly coupled subsystems.

 The full picture emerges through iteration, not a single assessment.